gokilshree-ai/sql-student-analysis/README.md

-# sql-student-analysis
+# SQL Student Analysis

 This project analyzes student performance using SQL queries.

+## Concepts Used
+- SELECT
+- WHERE
+- GROUP BY
+- Aggregate functions